Stevie D

-Stevie D is a 2016 comedycrime drama film directed and written by Chris Cordone.
+Stevie D is a 2016 comedy crime drama film directed and written by Chris Cordone.
 The film stars Torrey DeVitto, Kevin Chapman, John Aprea, Spencer Garrett and Chris Cordone.
 Shot in Los Angeles and Palm Springs, it was released on February 25, 2016.
 The film's writer and director Chris Cordone plays the titular character Stevie D.

 Plot

 Stevie D (Chris Cordone) is the son of a developer, Angelo (John Aprea).
 Stevie D accidentally kills the son of a crime boss, Nick (Al Sapienza) and Nick decides to seek revenge.
 His plan is to hire two hitmen, Big Lou and Little Dom (Phil Idrissi and Darren Capozzi) to kill Stevie D in front of his father.
 Angelo then hires an actor who looks surprisingly similar to his son to pretend to be Stevie-D until Nick gets his revenge.
 The actor, Michael, starts to live his new life as Stevie D with all the perks of dating Stevie’s women, driving his cars and spending his money.